utopia-rise/fmod-gdextension/README.md

 ### Calling Studio events

-The following is an example of an event instance called manually (ie. not directly managed by the integration).
+Following is an example of an event instance called manually (ie. not directly managed by the integration).
 These instances are identified by a unique ID in the form of a string that you must generate in script ideally through a UUID generator.
 You could write one yourself or use something like [UUID for Godot](https://github.com/binogure-studio/godot-uuid).
 Note that the string could be anything as long as it is unique within the current instance pool.
 Remember to release the instance once you're done with it.

 ```gdscript
 # unique identifier used to id your event instance